-PILGRIMAGE TO MARY MACKILLOP PLACE NORTH SYD-

-NEY: Wednesday, March II, coach departs from Holy Trinity Church, Curtin at 6.30am; and from St Joseph's Church, O'Connor at 7am.
+PILGRIMAGE TO MARY MACKILLOP PLACE NORTH SYD-NEY: Wednesday, March II, coach departs from Holy Trinity Church, Curtin at 6.30am; and from St Joseph's Church, O'Connor at 7am.
 For bookings from Canberra and Goulburn phone Judy and Joe Mewburn on (02) 6254 6202.

-REGULAR EVENTS

-ADORATION OF THE BLESSED SACRA-

-MENT: St Benedict's, Narrabundah, Monday 8am-10pm, Tuesday 12pm-10pm, Wednesday and Thursday Ipm-10pm and Friday 7am-Saturday 8am.
-All welcome.
+REGULAR EVENTS ADORATION OF THE BLESSED SACRA-MENT: St Benedict's, Narrabundah, Monday 8am-10pm, Tuesday 12pm-10pm, Wednesday and Thursday Ipm-I0pm and Friday 7am-Saturday 8am.All welcome.
 AMICUS: Support & friendship/social group for widowed, separated or divorced Catholics; regular activities on second and fourth weekends.
 New members welcome.
-Inquiries:

-Len, phone (02) 6299 6606;

-Pat (02) 6292 1631, Enid

-(02) 6296 5592.
+Inquiries: To conclude, existing policy on asylum seekers is inhumane and costly.
+This, and the preceding two articles, outline a path that the Commission considers to be more moral and realistic.
+Len, phone (02) 6299 6606; Pat (02) 6292 1631, Enid ing policy.